ietf-tools/.github/CONTRIBUTING.md

 #### JS Tests

-The [Cypress](https://www.cypress.io/) framework is used for javascript testing (in addition to end-to-end testing which covers the whole application).
+For applications that require browser testing, the [Playwright](https://playwright.dev/) framework should be used.

-The tests are located under the `cypress/` directory.
+These tests are to be located under the `playwright/` directory.

-*To be expanded*
+For standard testing, the [Vitest](https://vitest.dev/) framework should be used.

 ### Python